-LAS VEGAS – Outspoken UFC Featherweight Champion Conor McGregor shocked the world ahead of his Welterweight fight against Nate Diaz at UFC 202 by expressing his openness to fighting legendary ex-Black Flag frontman Henry Rollins.
+LAS VEGAS – Outspoken UFC Featherweight Champion Conor McGregor shocked the world by expressing his openness to fighting legendary ex-Black Flag frontman Henry Rollins.

-When asked about the prospect of the superfight with the aging hardcore legend at the UFC 202 press conference, McGregor replied with his typical confidence.
+When asked about the prospect of the superfight with the aging hardcore legend, McGregor replied with his typical confidence.

 “Old man Rollins?
 I’d eat him alive.
-After I bury Nate in the desert, I’ll do the same to Hank if that’s what the people want.
+I’ve buried every opponent they put in front of me, I’ll do the same to Hank if that’s what the people want.
 He wants to act tough on stage or in Bad Boys II that’s one thing, but you get in that cage with me and it’s a whole different story.
 I’m too fast, I’m too precise.
 If we were to meet, I think it would be an easy night of work for me.
 Rollins is napping on the mat before the end of the first round — I promise you that,” said McGregor.

 Rollins, who was world-renowned for his ability to beat up fans during his time as the singer of Black Flag, didn’t outright deny his interest in the fight.